What is it?

 People use music therapy to alleviate pain and anxiety.
 It is also used for autism, stroke recovery, ADHD, cancer, heart disease, and many other conditions, but there is no good scientific evidence to support many of these uses.

 Possibly Effective for …

 - Autism.
 Music therapy might improve social skills and communication in people with autism.
-Active music therapy such as drumming and singing seems to be more beneficial than listening to music.

 - High blood pressure.
 Music therapy seems to reduce blood pressure in people with high blood pressure.

 - Insomnia.
 Listening to music seems to improve sleep in people with difficulty sleeping.
 It seems to help both adults and children.

 - Chronic pain.
 Music therapy seems to help reduce chronic pain from some chronic diseases.